elastest/elastest-bigdata-service/README.md

 	# Change directory to spark project folder
 	cd /spark

-	# Upload file to Alluxio Local Filesystem
+	# Submit a Java/Scala example (jar file)
 	spark-submit --class org.apache.spark.examples.SparkPi --master spark://spark-master:7077 examples/jars/spark-examples_2.11-2.1.0.jar 100

-After some processing messages, you will be able to see the output:
+	# After some processing messages, you will be able to see the output:
 	Pi is roughly 3.1422263142226314

+	# Submit a Python example
+	spark-submit --master spark://spark-master:7077 examples/src/main/python/pi.py 10

+	# After some processing messages, you will be able to see the output:
+	Pi is roughly 3.143703

-After you finish, exit the Spark Master container:
+	# After you finish, exit the Spark Master container:
 	exit

 ### Accessing the spark-shell